3 strategies to make friends IRL - even if you feel socially left behind

 Wouldn’t it be awesome if you could have a group of cool friends?

 Let’s start with three basic strategies to make friends.
 Even if you feel like you lag in this area, soon you will have great friends to hang out with!
-To eat nachos while watching a game, or grab a beer at Friday reviewing the week!
-Geeking out on the newest episode of One Piece.
+To eat nachos while watching a game, or grab a beer on Friday, or geeking out on the newest episode of One Piece.
 Whatever floats your boat.

 Sometimes it is easy to move up.
 Sometimes it is hard!
 People slide back on the scale or shoot forward through shared hardships.
 It is not an exact science, but a skill you get the hang of.

 Making friends is hard to learn but easy to master.
-At first, there is a steep learning curve, but after you acquired the basics it is easy to apply all the time.
+But after you acquired the basics it is easy to apply all the time.
 Know what you want or like, but also be open-minded when exploring these strategies.

 So let’s get started, to make friends, you need people.
 Strangers.
 New people.